What is it?

 - Clonidine and niacin both lower blood pressure.
 Taking niacin with clonidine might cause your blood pressure to become too low.

 - Taking niacin along with gemfibrozil might cause muscle damage in some people.
 Use with caution.

 - Medications for diabetes (Antidiabetes drugs)

-- Long-term use of niacin and niacinamide might increase blood sugar.
-By increasing blood sugar, niacin and niacinamide might decrease the effectiveness of diabetes medications.
+- Use of high doses of niacin (about 3-4 grams daily) might increase blood sugar.
+By increasing blood sugar, niacin might decrease the effectiveness of diabetes medications.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.